Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-Many employees receive equity as compensation, often in the form of stock options.
-This is common among senior executives and other employees who work in early-stage companies.
-Use our calculator to estimate the value of your stock options under different scenarios.
+Many employees receive equity as part of their compensation, often in the form of stock options.
+This is particularly prevalent among senior C-suite executives and employees at early-stage companies.
+Use our calculator to estimate the value of your stock options under different scenarios to better understand your potential financial upside.

 Key terms when using the stock options calculator